Aspie96/blog/content/posts/freedom_of_expression.md

 Governments aren't the only ones taking actions to prevent public communications, thereby engaging in censorship.

 Social media platforms are used by many as one of the primary tools for public self-expression.
 The companies running these platform, however, have the ability to remove anything which gets published, as well as to ban accounts altogether.
-This gives these companies a lot of power to influence public discourse, not necessarily in the public interest.
+This gives them a lot of power to influence public discourse, not necessarily in the public interest.

 Content-neutral free-speech platforms that only remove that which would otherwise hamper the functionality, the utility or the existence of the platform itself (such as spam or illegal material) do exist.
-It must be noted that the mere occurrence of phrases like "free speech" in the marketing of these platforms doesn't guarantee anything and that a bias which appears opposite to that of mainstream platforms is no better than the bias of mainstream platform.
+It must be noted that the mere occurrence of phrases like "free speech" in the marketing of a platform doesn't guarantee anything.
+A bias which appears opposite to that of mainstream platforms is no better than the bias of mainstream platform.
 Censorship-resistant platforms based on open source software and decentralized communication protocols also exist and they may provide a solution to the problem.

+Some online platforms make it easier than others to speak anonymously.
+This allows users to express themselves without fear of social repercussions or their personal or professional life being degraded.
+Several people may need this protection.
+Consider, for example, those living in oppressive religious environments: an apostate in an Islamic theocracy or a gay boy in a family of Christian fundamentalists.
+Anonymity can shield them while they publish their personal experiences and interact with others like them.

 ## Censorship by thugs

 Governments aren't alone in violating human rights.

 If, when speaking a certain idea, one risks being arrested and jailed by employees of the state, one isn't really free to express those ideas.
-If expression is legal, but upon stating certain ideas publicly one risks being beaten up, killed, or otherwise harmed by the mafia, one is equally unfree to express those ideas.
+If expression is legal, but upon speaking publicly one risks being beaten up, killed, or otherwise harmed by the mafia, one is equally unfree to express those ideas.
 Whether the gunmen expected to carry out the punishment are government-sponsored or mafia-sponsored really doesn't make a lot of difference for the victim: either way the right to freedom of expression is infringed.

 Non-government authorities can also take it upon themselves to limit the free expression of individuals under their control.
 For example, parents with underage children that have nowhere else to go and no way to escape their submission may force them to say certain things and prevent them from saying others, far exceeding the amount of control needed to protect the child's own interests.
 This is also an act of censorship, just like the others.